 So one day I was doing an interview on WERS and got to talking about Bill, and I went on a long peroration about the amount of hard work he put into his art, and as an example said, “I mean, a song like ‘Small Town on the River’ doesn’t just pop into your head as you’re walking down the street.”

-(One note, which Bill always provided: the P.A.C., mentioned in the last verse, was the Polish American Club in Newmarket, where Bill liked to drink and shoot pool and listen to the old guys’ stories.)
+(One note, which Bill always provided when he sang this: the P.A.C., mentioned in the last verse, was the Polish American Club in Newmarket, where he liked to drink and shoot pool and listen to the old guys’ stories.)